tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 Optimization processes entail one of two things.
 Either maximize payoff or minimize cost.

 Gradient Descent is a general process used to minimize several functions including the cost function.
-It works by initializing the parameter values, calculate the partial derivarive of cost function wrt the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the paraemter values that makes cost fucntion converge at a global minimum.
+It works by initializing the parameter values, calculate the partial derivatives of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes cost function converge at a global minimum.

 To compute optimized parameter values using Gradient Descent, we have to minimize the cost function.
 In statistics, there are several cost function but the one we'd use is the Squared Error Function which is specified as;